fluentassertions/fluentassertions.json/README.md

 actual.Should().BeEquivalentTo(expected);
 ```

-You can also use `EquivalencyAssertionOptions<>` with `ShouldBeEquivalentTo` assertions, which contains helper methods that you can use to specify the way you want to compare specific data types.
+You can also use `IJsonAssertionOptions<>` with `Should().BeEquivalentTo()` assertions, which contains helper methods that you can use to specify the way you want to compare specific data types.

 Example: